 Note: Space is limited for some programs.
-Please see this year's schedule & the registration link below for more information.
+Please see this year's schedule for more information.

 will run wild while exploring the outdoors!

-October 9: From Seed to Pumpkin by Wendy Pfeffer & Pumpkin Jack by Will Hubbell; Paint your very own pumpkin!
+October 22: From Seed to Pumpkin by Wendy Pfeffer & Autumn: A pop-up book by David A. Carter; Paint your very own pumpkin!

-November 6: Beaver's Lodge by Ingrid & Dieter Schubert & The Animal's Winter by Lynda Graham-Barber; Explore the diverse habitats of Utah!
+November 5: Welcome to the Neighborwood by Shawn Sheehy & Beaver’s Lodge by Ingrid and Dieter Schubert; Explore the diverse habitats of Utah!

-December 4: Lost in the Woods by Carl R. Sams II & Jean Stoick & Fox by Kate Banks; Learn about Utah’s diverse wildlife with a visit from Wild Wonders!
-Registration required.
+December 3: Fox by Kate Banks and Owl Babies by Martin Waddell; Learn about Utah’s diverse wildlife with a visit from Wild Wonders!

-January 22: Watersong by Tina McCanna; Create a splash to understand the importance of water!
+January 14: Watersong by Tina McCanna & Water by Frank Asch; Create a splash to understand the importance of water!

-February 26: The Earth and I by Frank Asch; Help us protect nature!
+February 11: The Earth and I by Frank Asch and You Belong Here by M.H.
+Clark; Help us protect nature!

-March 12: Flashlight by Lizi Boyd; Do you know how to survive in the outdoors?
+March 4: S is for S’mores: A Camping Alphabet by Helen Foster James and Flashlight by Lizi Boyd; Do you know how to survive in the outdoors?
 Learn how to have a safe and fun camping trip!

-March 26: The Disappearing Caterpillar by Rick DeDonato; Learn how caterpillars transform into butterflies!
+March 18: Pipsie Nature Detective: The Disappearing Caterpillar by Rick DeDonato and The Disappearing Caterpillar by Rock DeDonato; Learn how caterpillars transform into butterflies!

-April 2: A Beetle is Shy by Dianna Hutts Aston; Learn to love the slippery, slimy, creepy, and crawly creatures with a hands-on visit from Kim’s Cold Blooded Creatures!
-Registration required.
+April 1: A Beetle is Shy by Dianna Hutts Aston; Learn to love the slippery, slimy, creepy, and crawly creatures with a hands-on visit from Kim’s Cold Blooded Creatures!

-April 16: Michael Recycle Meets Litterbug Dug by Ellie Bethel & Recycle Everyday by Nancy Elizabeth Wallace; Play games to learn the dos and don’ts of recycling!
+April 15: Nature Recycles How About You? by Michelle Lord & Recycle Everyday by Nancy Elizabeth Wallace; Play games to learn the dos and don’ts of recycling!

-May 14: Tops & Bottoms by Janet Stevens & Compost Stew by Mary McKenna Siddals; Smell the spring air with a hike on the nature preserve!
+May 6: Spring: a pop-up book by David A Carter and Fletcher and the Springtime Blossoms by Julia Rawlinson; Smell the spring air with a hike on the nature preserve!

 Swaner Youth Programs are conducted in partnership with Utah State University Extension 4-H.